Juniva616/quiz/README.md

  ![The quiz screenshot](https://juniva616.github.io/quiz/readme-files/md-quiz.png)

 This site is an online quiz devoted to the interesting facts about animals and plants.
-The purpose of the quiz is to entertain and educate children and adults loving nature of our mother Earth.
+The purpose of the quiz is to entertain and educate children and adults loving nature of our Mother Earth.

 ## Features
 - Responsive on all device sizes